StuyPulse/team694.github.io/about/ec/index.md

 <div markdown="1" class="ec-description">
 {% if page.positions.vpom.photo1 %} <img src="{{ page.positions.vpom.photo1 }}" class="ec-photo" alt="Vice Presidents of Marketing"> {% endif %}
 {% if page.positions.vpom.photo2 %} <img src="{{ page.positions.vpom.photo2 }}" class="ec-photo" alt="Vice Presidents of Marketing"> {% endif %}
-The Vice President of Marketing is considered the second-in-command for that department.
-This Vice President should have knowledge of what the Presidents are currently doing and should be able to direct the Marketing division in the event of the Marketing President's absence.
-He/she should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot and the status of all branches of the team.
+The Vice Presidents of Marketing are considered the second-in-command for that department.
+The Vice Presidents should have knowledge of what the Presidents are currently doing and should be able to direct the Marketing division in the event of the Marketing President's absence.
+They should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot and the status of all branches of the team.
 </div>

 ### Vice President of Software Engineering <small>{{ page.positions.vpse.name }}</small>